carolinux/dixit/README.md

 `cd dixit-web`

-We need node version 12 and npm, in order to dependencies and run/compile the frontend.
+We need node version 12 and npm, in order to manage dependencies and run/compile the frontend.
 Install it with:

 `sudo apt -y install nodejs`